VitoVan/exenv.el/README.md

 -----

 * `global-exenv-mode` activate / deactivate exenv.el (The current Elixir version is shown in the modeline)
-* `exenv-use-global` will activate your global elixir
+* `exenv-use-global` will activate your global Elixir version
 * `exenv-use` allows you to choose what elixir version you want to use
-* `exenv-use-corresponding` searches for .elixir-version and activates the corresponding elixir
+* `exenv-use-corresponding` searches for .exenv-version and activates the corresponding Elixir version

 Configuration
 -------------